 Somehow overtime, working out has come to be thought of as hard work.
-I'm not here to tell you it’s not, well at least that it doesn’t have to be.
-If you read my last blog post I talked about how mental state is a huge factor, meaning that if you think it’s hard, it’s definitely going to be hard.
+I'm not here to tell you it’s not, but it doesn't have feel like death every time.
+Mental state is a huge factor, meaning that if you think it’s hard, it’s definitely going to be hard.
 Work out technique plays a part too.
 If you work out CORRECTLY with the CORRECT movements, you can get a lot done, in a little time, without it being hard work.

 I’ll be one of the first to admit that, well, I'm lazy (I know, a lazy trainer?!?).
 Not like couch sloth lazy (debatable by some), but what I like to call “efficiently lazy”.
 I focus my precious time and effort toward the workouts that are going to give me the results I want, in as little as time as possible, with the least amount of work.
 Every single movement is going to have value.
 It takes time to learn this skill; to know what works for you and what doesn't, when to do reps, when to lift heavy.
 It all comes down to really tuning into yourself and body.
 If you are doing an exercise because you saw it online by some huge fit gym bro, it might not work for you.
 Your mechanics are not his mechanics.
 So, don’t keep mindlessly doing the exercise because social media told you to if you do not feel it’s working, or don’t know what it’s supposed to be working.
 This is a great way to hurt yourself and it just wastes your precious time that you could be doing literally anything else, like petting your dog.